 Regardless of the height, Shohola Falls is incredibly powerful and beautiful.
 The sheer amount of water that flows over this waterfall, even when others in the area are low, is very impressive.

-Shohola Falls can be viewed from three sides thanks to a 90-degree turn that the creek makes just below the bottom of the falls.
-The best views are from the ledge directly in front of the waterfall, giving you a head on view of the waterfall from about 20 feet above the water.
+The Shohola waterfalls can be viewed from three sides thanks to a 90-degree turn that the creek makes just below the bottom of the falls.
+The best views are from the ledge directly in front of the waterfall, giving you a head-on view of the waterfall from about 20 feet above the water.

 If you opt to go out on this ledge, use extreme caution.
 The ledge is only a few feet wide in places and slants slightly downward to the water.
 The ledge is frequently wet with spray from the waterfall, making it quite slick in places, especially when it gets icy during the wintertime.

 The ledge can be accessed from the eastern side of the waterfall.
 This area offers the quickest access to Shohola Falls and the ability to see a side waterfall that flows when water levels are higher on the main waterfall.

 The opposite side of the falls can be accessed from a parking lot directly off of Route 6.
 In fact, I made the mistake of only visiting this side when I went to Shohola Falls for the first time.

 If you love PA waterfalls, you won't want to miss this waterfall book from Jim Cheney, author of Uncovering PA, featuring more than 180 great waterfalls.
 Order it now on Bookshop.org or Amazon.

 From here, it’s a short walk along an open field to a trail that leads you along the water to several stone observation points.
 While it takes a bit longer to get to the waterfall from here, these observation areas provide nice vantage points for those that don’t want to get too close to the water.